benja27/JsCapstone/README.md

 In order to run this project you need:

-Clone the repo and open the index.html file located in the root directory
+Clone the repo
+run - npm i
+run - npm run dev
+run - npm run start

+a new tab will be open in your browser with the project ready
 <!--
 Example command: